 The command decoder block is required to decode the command and send the relevant instruction and data to other parts of the chip.
-The input/output connections to this block are shown in Figure 3.8.
+The ABCD2NT and ABCD2T versions require different Command Decoder blocks since one extra command to load the TrimDac register is required for the ABCD2T version.
+The input/output connections of the Command Decoder for the ABCD2NT version are shown in Figure 3.8A.

-Figure 3.8.
-Command Decoder Inputs/Outputs.
+Figure 3.8A.
+Command Decoder Inputs/Outputs (ABCD2NT).